Q: How do I submit an abstract?

-A: The new Professional Heart Daily site is best viewed using Internet Explorer, Firefox, or Chrome browsers.
+A: The new Professional Heart Daily site is best viewed using Chrome, Firefox, or Edge browsers.
 Mac users can view the site with Safari.
 The site is optimized to work with both mobile and desktop-sized screens.

 Q: Logging in and/or creating your username and password and/or updating your profile

 A: Unofficial Satellite Events (USE) are functions that involve International Stroke Conference 2015 attendees but are not planned or sponsored by the American Stroke Association.

 Q: How do I apply to hold an USE at the International Stroke Conference?